Rlyhardname/Wallet-API/README.md

 4. mvn install
 5. cd target ( switch to target folder )
 6. cd . > run.bat ( create empty batch file )
-7. notepad run.bat ( opens empty batch in graphical interface)
+7. notepad run.bat ( opens empty batch in graphical interface )
-8. Copy paste these two lines in bat file and save
+8. In opened notepad, copy and paste these two lines and save

 java -jar Wallet-API-1.0-SNAPSHOT-jar-with-dependencies.jar
 pause

-8. Start run.bat with double click or ctrl+enter when selected.
+8. Start run.bat with double click or ctrl+enter when selected. ( This step will start the server, and will create a local postgres database from https://github.com/Rlyhardname/Wallet-API/blob/master/src/main/resources/db.properties ) .

 9. Use provided postman collections to manually test in root of project or from here https://github.com/Rlyhardname/Wallet-API/tree/master/postmanCollection